PCT | Going Squirrelly?

 Attics are warm, dry, friendly places where a family of squirrels can settle down and build a nest, store food, and use the bathroom in relative safety and comfort from the dangers of the natural world.
 The biggest reason: to have babies.
 The squirrels you are hearing running around in the early dawn hours are most likely young squirrels, if it is the spring or fall.

 How Long Have Squirrels really been in your attic?

 A long term squirrel problem is embarrassing.
-Who wants to admit that a rodent is able to live continuously in their home for twenty or thirty years?
+Who wants to admit that a family of squirrels is able to live continuously in their home for twenty or thirty years?
 It is also dangerous.
 Roughly fifty percent of all the attics I enter have wires chewed by squirrels.
 Often, wires are chewed down to the bare copper.

 As an experienced professional, I can quickly assess the damage and determine the seriousness of any squirrel infestation.
 But what if you don’t work in pest control industry, what if you have little experience repairing your home.
 What if you have moved into a house in the summer and now in the fall have a squirrel problem?
 Home inspectors do not always discover the holes before settlement.
 And even though the previous owners made no mention of it, there is a nagging question in your mind.
 Is this a new problem or an old problem?
 How bad is my squirrel problem?

-Squirrel Control for Serious Problems in your Attic
+Squirrel Control for Any Problems in your Attic

 With severe squirrel problems your warm attic is their most important nesting site.
 When it starts getting cold outside, they want to be inside your attic.